richard-to/richard-to.github.io/programming/_posts/2025-02-09-jeopardy-live-part-1.md

 This part is a departure from the example code at [https://github.com/google-gemini/cookbook/blob/main/gemini-2/websockets/live_api_starter.py](https://gi.thub.com/google-gemini/cookbook/blob/main/gemini-2/websockets/live_api_starter.py).

-In their example,they have queue that stores the input data and another task group that reads the queue and sends the data to the API.
+In their example, they a have queue that stores the input data and another task group that reads the queue and sends the data to the API.
 This made sense in their example, because it's a command line program.

 Nonetheless, when I tried this approach with Mesop, I ran into issues with the queue filling up (this queue is set to a max of five entries) and also an issue where the queue was not read immediately.
 There was a long delay which led to delayed responses from the API.